Leandro Tojong

-Leandro Tojong (March 13, 1905 – December 20, 1980) was Filipino Visayan physician, patriot, and politician from Cebu, Philippines.
+Leandro Aballe Tojong (March 13, 1905 – December 20, 1980) was a Filipino Visayan physician, patriot, and politician from Cebu, Philippines.
 He held the rank of Captain in the resistance movement against the Japanese, and later became Mayor of Cebu City (1945–1946), and a member of the House of Representatives (1946–1953).

 Early life

-Leandro Tojong was born in Ginatilan, Cebu on March 13, 1905.
+Leandro Aballe Tojong was born in Ginatilan, Cebu on March 13, 1905.

 Career

 A medical doctor by profession, Leandro Tojong established a hospital that was named after him.

 City Council

 Tojong was one of the members of the council who were sworn into office by then Secretary of Interior, Elpidio Quirino, upon the inauguration of the new Cebu City Charter on February 24, 1937.

 On December 14, 1937, he was a member of the first elected Cebu City Council.
 He was again elected to the Council for another term on December 10, 1940.

 World War II

 During World War II, he was part of the resistance movement and given the rank of captain.
 His designation was at the 87th Regiment, 3rd Battalion's base hospital in Barili and Dumanjug.
 Later, he was commissioned as the unit's Assistant Civil Affairs Officer.